The Living Planet

 The Living Planet: A Portrait of the Earth is a BBC nature documentary series written and presented by David Attenborough, first transmitted in the UK from 19 January 1984.

 The sequel to his pioneering Life on Earth, it is a study of the ways in which living organisms, including humans, adapt to their surroundings.
 Each of the twelve 55-minute episodes (one fewer than his previous series) featured a different environment.
 The executive producer was Richard Brock and the music was composed by Elizabeth Parker of the BBC Radiophonic Workshop.

-Part of David Attenborough's 'Life' series, it was followed by The Trials of Life (1990).
+Part of Attenborough's Life series, it was followed by The Trials of Life (1990).
 However, before the latter, Attenborough wrote and presented two shorter series: The First Eden (1987), about man's relationship with the natural habitats of the Mediterranean, and Lost Worlds, Vanished Lives (1989), concerning the discovery of fossils.